-In fact, they are so prized by professional and home chefs alike, they sell for $20/pound in the grocery store, and I’ve even seen locals on Facebook offer $50 per pound!
+In fact, they are so prized by professional and home chefs alike, mushroom hunters sell them for $20/pound in the grocery store, and I’ve even seen locals on Facebook offer $50 per pound!

 If you find some, make a note of the trees around the morels – chances are you’ll find more morels under similar trees in the same forest.

 They need a certain amount of warmth – soil temperature of about 50 degrees – so early in the season look for them on South-facing slopes in fairly open areas.

 As the days grow warmer, however, they’ll begin to grow on North-facing slopes as well.

 According to the Foxfire Books there’s an old-wive’s tail that the morels come out when the oak leaves are the size of mouse ears, so if all else fails, you can use that as your guide!

 Walk slowly and scan the ground, morels can often hide under leaf litter, and you don’t want to stomp them to death.

 When you get to an area you think would be a good morel-producing area (the right trees, humidity, etc.) squat down and scan the ground around you.

 Once you find one, remain still and scan around again – where there was hospitable conditions and a morel spore, there will usually be more!